The Most Dangerous Jobs: Work That Might Kill You, Maim You, or Make You Sick

 So, what are the most dangerous civilian jobs in America?
 Take a look at the following list of jobs.
 Based on the most recent statistics from 2014, they all have fatality rates that are far above the national average, which is 3.4 occupational deaths per 100,000 full-time workers.3

-Working in America's logging industry has always been very dangerous.
+What is the most dangerous job in America?
+You're reading about it right now.
+Working in the logging industry has always been very dangerous.
 And it remains that way.
+The potential of dying seems to lurk around every tree.
 Logging workers frequently must move through challenging terrain while using heavy cutting equipment and staying aware of the tall trees that are being cut down around them.
 Despite their best intentions, many accidents happen, particularly when the weather turns bad.
 Among other dangers, they can receive fatal blows from falling trees or deadly cuts from chainsaws.

 - Fatality rate—110.9 deaths per 100,000 workers